aarno97/JackalopeSearchEngine/README.md

 To update your Git Repository on your local machine: `git pull` while in the directory of the repository.

+*Project 4 includes a partial implementation*

 ## Project #5

+*Project 5 will be the full implementation of Jackalope Search

 ### Special Considerations (Imported libraries/dependencies, references)